Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 The human body is not a calculator.
 It is a survival system.

-When food intake drops for days or weeks, the body does not just sit there and accept it.
-It responds.
+When food intake drops for days or weeks, the body responds.
 It tries to protect energy.
 It tries to reduce waste.
 It becomes more efficient.

 This can show up in several ways: